bdurand/super_settings/README.md

 #   "page_size" => 20
 # }

-# Limit the depth of the returned has to one level
+# Limit the nesting depth of the returned hash to one level
 SuperSettings.structured(max_depth: 1)
 # {
 #   "vendors.company_1.path => "/co1",